-AJC staff administer Core Services and initial assessments to Veterans.
-While providing these services, staff should assess whether a Veteran has a SBE.
-Pages 12-15 of this policy, "Significant Barriers to Employment (SBE)," provide definitions of each SBE, as according to law.
-If a Veteran self identifies as having an SBE, then AJC staff should use Attachment F - Veteran Services SBE Categories: Eligibility Checklist to determine status.
-After delivery of Core Services and initial assessment, Veterans with a SBE that require intensive services should be referred to the DVOP.
-If a DVOP is unavailable, the self-attestation form given in Attachment F should serve as a referral for DVOPs to follow-up.
+Pages 12-15 of this policy, -Significant Barriers to Employment (SBE)," provide definitions of each SBE, as according to law.

+After the AJC staff's initial assessment and delivery of Basic Career Services, Veterans with a SBE that require and will benefit from intensive services should be referred to the DVOP upon the Veteran's agreement.
+If a DVOP is requested and is unavailable, the self-attestation form given in Attachment F should serve as a referral for DVOPs to follow-up.
+If the Veteran with a SBE refuses DVOP services he or she can be provided with the applicable and available ETA-administered AJC services.
 LVER staff may not receive referrals, and are prohibited from providing these services.
 If an SBE is not identified, then the Veteran should be provided with the applicable and available ETA-administered AJC services.
-If a Veteran without a SBE indicates a preference to work with a Veteran's representative, LWIA staff should work with LVER staff to ensure the Veteran job seeker understands DVOP specialists and LVER staff roles.
+If a Veteran without a SBE indicates a preference to work with a Veteran's representative, LWDA staff should work with JVSG staff to ensure the Veteran job seeker understands DVOP specialists and LVER staff roles.
 Priority of Service must be given to all eligible Veterans and spouses.

 As supervisors, LEAs, with support from LVERs, must ensure that signage and handouts are visible in high-traffic areas of each AJC.
-For further details, see "Signage, Handouts & Web Pages," on pages 6-7.
+For further details, see -Signage, Handouts & Web Pages," on pages 6-7.

-LEAs are also encouraged to participate in the military service's Capstone sessions by sending a staff member to Capstone activities, upon the request of a military service commander's.
+LEAs are also encouraged to participate in the military service's Capstone sessions by sending a staff member to Capstone activities, upon the request of a military service commander.
 The AJC staff member's role, if sent to a Capstone session, is to provide an overview of the services available via the AJC and the overall workforce system.
 Capstone sessions are offered by the military service to help transitioning service members make adequate preparations for post-military careers before they leave active duty.
 During Capstone sessions, service members are assessed by unit commanders on Career Readiness Standards (CRS).
-For each transitioning service member, unit commanders evaluate and document readiness for transition to civilian employment on the DD-2958 Form, "Service Member CRS/Individual Transition Plan (ITP)."
+For each transitioning service member, unit commanders evaluate and document readiness for transition to civilian employment on the DD-2958 Form, -Service Member CRS/Individual Transition Plan (ITP)."
 Attachment G - DD-2958 provides an example of this form.
-When a service member is assessed as not meeting CRS (e.g., if a member does not have an adequate civilian resume), the commander then facilitates a "warm handover" of the service member to an AJC staff member or DVOP for intensive services.
+When a service member is assessed as not meeting CRS (e.g., if a member does not have an adequate civilian resume), the commander then facilitates a -warm handover" of the service member to an AJC staff member or DVOP for intensive services.
 For additional information on this process, see page 15.